Samuel-Giftson/StockDataPipeline/README.md

 All of this runs **entirely in the cloud** on GitHub’s infrastructure.

 ---
+---

+## ⚠️ Disclaimer

+This repo demonstrates use of the **unofficial Webull API** for educational purposes.
+It does **not redistribute market data**.
+Users must provide their own Webull access and comply with Webull’s Terms of Service.

+---
 ## ⚙️ How It Works

 ### 1. **Data Gathering**